Brussels Griffon Dogs

 These small dogs, often called Griff or simply Griffon, are squarely built and of a solid appearance.
 Originally they had a more terrier-like appearance than they do today.

 Many describe their expression as humorous and often refer them as having a face that is reminiscent of a monkey.
-Actually I think it is very charming, with a hint of cheekiness!
+If it bears any resemblance to the Simian family, it is a very charming one, with a hint of cheekiness!

 Appearance and Coat Care